 Let's face it — the massage therapists in the spas are neither educated enough nor physically able to perform Injury Massage.
 This void has allowed Scott to create a special niche practice.
 Having a knowledgeable Sports and Injury Massage therapist who can take a patient through each phase of the healing process and contribute something meaningful and productive to that process is an invaluable professional.
 This is especially true for those of us who do not want to take medications, want to avoid surgery, do not have time for three times a week of PT (let alone the time off work and the co-pays), and need "more" from a therapist then "relaxation".
 Scott Zelensky at Proactive Health Therapeutic Services has actually helped people "heal" thousands of injuries they have sustained.
 If you have an injury, there is a strong probability he will be able to help.

-Stretching is 60-minute part of training.
+Stretching is a very important part of training.
 While opinions change throughout the years and even studies come and go one minute touting the advantages of stretching and the next claiming it does not help at all.
 Some claim only static stretches work while ballistic stretches are worthless.
 Other studies claim just the opposite.
 I have been athletic my entire life.
-I have been a Sports Massage therapist for 21 years.
+I have been a Sports Massage therapist for 22 years.
 That is a lot of anecdotal evidence.
 My professional opinion is as follows: Stretching works!

 Many different exercise fads come and go.
-Yoga is thousands of years old and is the client "still standing" form of exercise.
+Yoga is thousands of years old and is the oldest "still standing" form of exercise.
 If that does not convince you, then nothing I say will.
-Stretching is a key component of healthy living.
-The client is a 90-minute part of remaining injury free and performing athletically at peak performance levels.
+Stretching is an important part of healthy living.
+Stretching is a key component of remaining injury free and performing athletically at peak performance levels.
 At Proactive Health Therapeutic Services, Scott Zelensky uses a variety of stretching techniques including both ballistic and static very effectively.
-He is a practitioner of PNF, or proprioceptive neuromuscular facilitation stretching.
+He is a practitioner of PNF or proprioceptive neuromuscular facilitation stretching.
 This is a set of clinical stretching techniques using contraction and relaxation of the muscle in question to be stretched, and it's opposite along with a series of stretches during these states of contract and relax.
 These are very effective in improving athletic performance levels as well as expediting the recovery process of a sports injury.